cmnemoi/eMush/README.md

 This will create a new workspace in the cloud with all the dependencies installed and the project ready to run with your prefered IDE.
 You need a Gitpod account to use this feature.

-For optimal experience, you will probably need to change the port of eMush front-end to match the one attributed by Gitpod.
-See [Changing front port](#changing-front-port) for more information.

 ### Installing with Docker

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.